 All match kit must be ordered via the Club Resources Manager; parents can order training kit from the Upton JFC Club Shop Kitlocker.
-All Club attire must adhere to Club guidelines.

 Match kit must be labelled with the Upton JFC badge, sponsors name/logo if applicable and the relevant player number.
 No individual names can be printed on shirts.

-All match kit badged with the club logo remains the property of the Club.
+All match kit remains the property of the Club.
 When a match kit is replaced it is expected that the coach will collect the old kit (shorts and shirts only) which remain in good condition for redistribution to other teams.

-The Upton JFC badge is the property of the club and must not be used by any 3rd party without prior permission from the Resources Manager.

-Any kit provided by the team, for matches or training, must be approved by the Resources Manager.
+Club attire - all Club attire must adhere to Club guidelines (Nike branded with the designated club logo).

-All coaches must wear club approved attire when they are representing the Club, (all matches and training etc).
+Coaches kit - All coaches must wear club approved attire when they are representing the Club, (all matches and training etc).
 This is to enable them to be recognised as a Club representative.
 Club approved attire must be visible.

 Complaints Procedures